Ashraf El-Shihy

 Ashraf Mohamed El Shihy (in Egyptian Arabic أشرف محمد عبد الحميد الشيحي), is an Egyptian politician, the Minister of Higher Education and Minister of Scientific Research, under President Abdel Fattah El-Sisi and the government of Sherif Ismail.
+He is currently the Chairman of the Education and Scientific Research Committee in the Egyptian House of Representatives as of January 2026.

 Early life, education, and career

-Born in Cairo, Ashraf M. El Shihy graduated in 1977 from the Faculty of Engineering, Cairo University, receiving his bachelor of science in civil engineering.
+Born in Cairo, Ashraf M. El Shihy graduated in 1977 from the Faculty of Engineering, Cairo University, receiving his Bachelor of Science in civil engineering.
 In 1980 he earned a master's degree in civil engineering from the University of Southampton, England, the United Kingdom.
 Then he got his doctorate degree in civil engineering also from the University of Southampton in 1986.
 He served in multiple prestigious positions in the higher education sector throughout Egypt.
 He rose in academic positions to the Dean of the Faculty of Engineering in May 2005, and Vice President for Graduate Studies and Research.
 In August to 2013, he served as Acting Chairman of the University of Zagazig and Vice President for Graduate Studies and Research.
-In 22 September 2014, President Abdel Fattah El-Sisi adopted a decision to assign El Shihy as the University President (Chancellor) of University of Zagazig, after all the professors at the University refused to stand in front of him in the elections of the presidency of the university.
+On 22 September 2014, President Abdel Fattah El-Sisi adopted a decision to assign El Shihy as the University President (Chancellor) of University of Zagazig, after all the professors at the university refused to stand in front of him in the elections of the presidency of the university.
 After removing the president of the university and the other two vice presidents as they belonged to the terrorist organization the "Muslim Brotherhood"; El Shihy is famous for working as a vice president for graduate studies and was in charge of the presidency of the university and the other vice presidents making him working the heaviest four jobs in the university alone for over a whole year; making the media and the press describe him as "the Four in One Man" or "4 in 1 Man".
-On 19 September 2015, Ahsraf El-Shihy was assigned to the Ministry of Higher Education and Ministry of Scientific Research of Egypt.
+On 19 September 2015, Ahsraf El Shihy was assigned to the Ministry of Higher Education and Ministry of Scientific Research of Egypt.
 He is the former President of Egyptian Chinese University "ECU" 2017–2023, and the current President of Badr University in Cairo (BUC).
+Recognized for his deep academic expertise, Ashraf El Shihy is currently the Chairman of the Education and Scientific Research Committee in the Egyptian House of Representatives. providing his strategic oversight on national educational reforms as well as budget allocations.